 If a potential deficiency is identified, the Credit Union will first attempt to resolve the inconsistency with the appraiser or person who performed the valuation.

-If the Credit Union determines that the appraisal does not meet the minimum standards outlined in the Agencies appraisal regulations and if the deficiencies remain uncorrected, the appraisal will not be used as part of the credit decision.
+If the Credit Union determines that the appraisal does not meet the minimum standards outlined in the Agencies' appraisal regulations and if the deficiencies remain uncorrected, the appraisal will not be used as part of the credit decision.

 If unresolvable with the initial appraiser or person who performed the valuation, the credit union will request a second opinion or market value obtained through a qualified appraiser at the credit union's expense.

-Member Notification Procedures
+Borrower Notification Procedures

-The Credit Union will provide the borrower with clear, actionable information about how to raise concerns about the accuracy of an appraisal during the time of application through a model disclosure created by the credit union.
+The Credit Union will establish a process to inform borrowers about how to raise concerns about the valuation early enough in the underwriting process for any errors or issues to be resolved before a final credit decision is made.

-Any concerns escalated to staff members through the complaint process or otherwise, will be escalated directly to the Compliance Officer for follow-up and next steps.
+Any concerns escalated to staff through the complaint process or otherwise will be escalated directly to the Compliance Officer for follow-up and next steps.

-The Compliance Officer will be responsible for reviewing all ROV requests when they come into the Credit Union from a member.
+The Compliance Officer will be responsible for reviewing all ROV requests when they come into the Credit Union from a borrower.

 The Compliance Officer will schedule a meeting within one week with the ROV Committee to review the request.

-The Committee will discuss the member concerns and determine necessary follow-up with the appraiser/person performing the valuation and/or the member.
+The Committee will discuss the borrower’s concerns and determine necessary follow-up with the appraiser/person performing the valuation and/or the borrower.

-Additional information may be needed/requested from teh member to include a description of inconsistencies in the report, property misrepresentations, factual errors, incorrect calculations, past or current appraisal reports on the property, etc. with supporting documentation.
+Additional information may be needed/requested from the borrower to include a description of inconsistencies in the report, property misrepresentations, factual errors, incorrect calculations, past or current appraisal reports on the property, etc., with supporting documentation.

-The Credit Union's communication will remind the member that the ROV process is not intended to change the value because there may be dissatisfaction with the appraised amount.
+The Credit Union's communication will remind the borrower that the ROV process is not intended to change the value because there may be dissatisfaction with the appraised amount.

 The Credit Union will make sure to further investigate issues with reliability or credibility, including evidence of discrimination or bias.
 Based on the outcome and review, a new appraisal may be ordered at the Credit Union's expense.

-If there is repeat evidence of valuation issues from a particular appraiser, the Credit Union will remove that appraiser from their approved list.
+If there is repeated evidence of valuation issues from a particular appraiser, the Credit Union will remove that appraiser from its approved list.

-After the final review, the Compliance Officer will provide notification to the member to indicate the Credit Union's analysis and outcome.
+After the final review, the Compliance Officer will provide notification to the borrower to indicate the Credit Union's analysis and outcome.

 Timelines

-Upon determination of potential deficiency, the Compliance Officer will schedule an ROV Committee meeting within 1 week of member notification.
+Upon determination of potential deficiency, the Compliance Officer will schedule an ROV Committee meeting within 1 week of borrower notification.

-The Compliance Officer will have 3 business days from the meeting to communicate with the member.
+The Compliance Officer will have 3 business days from the meeting to communicate with the borrower.

-If additional notification from the member is needed, the Credit Union will have an additional 3 business days to review the materials received from the member and respond back to the member with next steps.
+If additional notification from the borrower is needed, the Credit Union will have an additional 3 business days to review the materials received from the borrower and respond back with the next steps.

-The Credit Union will pursue next steps, in the timeframe above, including scheduling contacting the appraiser and/or scheduling a new appraisal.
+The Credit Union will pursue next steps, in the timeframe above, including scheduling to contact the appraiser and/or scheduling a new appraisal.

-The Credit Union will have an additional week to correspond with the consumer after the final informaiton has been provided and/or the Committee has met.
+The Credit Union will have an additional week to correspond with the borrower after the final information has been provided and/or the Committee has met.